udelcodes/udelcodes.github.io/crypto3.md

 Maybe we will incorporate the [CyberSecLabs Terminal](http://67.205.140.255:2223/ssh/host/67.205.140.255/7538/term).

 Maybe somehow we will intercept a CRABS message and change a small part of it so they time travel to the wrong year or the wrong place.

+We will definitely be learning about Diffie Hellman

+## Diffie Hellman